diveshuttam/dshell/readme.md

       .__/
 ```

-shell just supports parsing and execution of commands and invokes coressponding executable.
+This shell just supports parsing and execution of commands and invokes coressponding executable.
 It does not have any programmable features (variables etc.).
 The main shell features supported are redirection and piping.
-apart form this two additional types of piping - to pipe single process to multiple(2/3) processes - are supported
+Apart form this two additional types of piping - to pipe single process to multiple(2/3) processes - are supported
 shell prints the process id and status of the exited processes.

-NETWORK PROGRAMMING ASSIGNMENT
+## NETWORK PROGRAMMING ASSIGNMENT
-Author: Divesh Uttamchandani
+### Author: Divesh Uttamchandani

-# main concepts used
+### main concepts used
 Systems programming
   - parent child process (forking etc.)
   - inter process communication